farishaddad/Knowledge-Mining-using-Cognitive-Search/03-Solution-Architecture.md

 ## Use Case

-Every company has unstructured data, their business documents, making this solution useful for all your clients.
-Often, employees have various reasons they may want to search on the unstructured data that accumulates.
-This is a common business scenario which usually has limited search results, because of a lack of metadata as the example you can see in the image below.
+Every company has business documents.
+Usually these documents lack metadata necessary to be searchable.
+Cognitive Search uses the most advanced cognitive capabilities, based on Microsoft's AI Platform, to extract and create enriched metadata about your documents, vastly improving the overall search experience.

 ![](media/no-meta.png =400x)

-**Cognitive Search uses the most advanced cognitive services, based on Microsoft's AI Platform, to extract and create enriched metadata about your documents, vastly improving the overall search experience.**

 Unless instructed otherwise, in this training you will use a sample dataset that contains documents of different formats (docs, pdfs, images, ppts, etc.) and languages.